 Hopefully, now I have tempted you enough to add camping in the Lake District onto your bucket list for places to visit in the UK.

 More Hikes in the Lake District

 - Check out these 15 amazing Lake District walks, includes a mix of short and long hikes for everyone to enjoy.

 Have you visited the Lake District, where would you recommend visiting?
 Would you consider camping in the Lake District or do you like your comforts?
 Tell me about in the comments below:

-Pin me to your Travel Pinterest boards for later
+Pin to your Hiking Pinterest boards

 **All opinions are my own.
 Sigg UK sent me this product for review.

 *Becky the Traveller participates in the Amazon Services Associates Programme, as well as other affiliate programmes.
 If you make a purchase through these, I earn from the qualifying links.
 This is at no extra cost to you.